richter-max/aegis/README.md

 ## Design Decisions

-- **Deterministic Evaluation**: Security claims require reproducibility, not "vibes".
+- **Deterministic Evaluation**: Security experiments should be reproducible and evidence-based..
 - **Mocked Tools**: Safety first.
 Exploring "rm -rf" scenarios should never risk the host.
 - **Dependency-Free Semantic Guard**: Demonstrating that core NLP principles (n-grams) work without heavy ML libraries.
 - **Trace-First Architecture**: Evidence is the primary output.
 If it isn't logged, it didn't happen.
-- **Harness Separation**: The evaluation logic is distinct from the agent, preventing "grading your own homework".
+- **Harness Separation**: Evaluation logic is separated from agent execution to prevent self-evaluation bias.

 ---